 Unless otherwise indicated, courses are 3 credit hours.

-FRIT 7301: Teaching French and Italian at the College Level: Methods and techniques for teaching French and Italian at the college level.
+FRIT 7600: Teaching World Languages at the College Level: Methods and techniques for teaching French and Italian at the college level.

 FRIT 7601: Introduction to Literary and Cultural Theory: Tools for conducting research in French and Italian Studies; survey of major theoretical movements in literary and cultural criticism; practical experience in bibliography construction and research-paper writing.